zxcvbnmditto/StarCraft2-Happy-Kitting/README.md

 2. I will have to double check the ddpg algorithm implemenation, especially the a_loss and gradients

 #### Results
-We will evaluate our result using the enemy hp
+We will evaluate our result using leftover enemy hp in each episodes and calculate the average.